Erdemtsynduev/project-cryptocurrencyCharts-androidApp/README.md

-Project currency tracker
+Project - "Cryptocurrency Rates"
 =========================

-Android application tracker cryptocurrency.
+Android application allows you to follow the course of the crypto currency

 Samples demonstrating how to use:
 1. How to Get Queries with Retrofit